rladstaetter/LogoRRR/README.md

     binary\target\client\x86_64-windows\net.ladstatt.logboard.binary.exe

-(Maybe somebody cares to try it out under Linux as well?)

 There are many ways to improve this application, it was primarily written to learn about GraalVM and JavaFX.
 For more details, check out [this blog post](https://ladstatt.blogspot.com/2020/10/compile-scala-javafx-application-with.html) which elaborates on some details of this project.